FlailingFog/flailingfog.github.io/material.md

 ## The KKBP material setup
 Below is an overview of the KKBP material template.
 All textures in the .pmx export folder are loaded to the green textures node group below.
 The texture positions are set using the sliders in the purple group below.
 The textures are used in the Shader group in the middle to create light and dark versions of the material.
 The material knows when to show the light or dark version of the texture from the bsdf shader in the Raw toon shading group.
 A rim is added to the output if it is enabled.
-If the material has been finalized, the baked material png will be loaded at the end too.
+If the material has been finalized using the "Finalize Materials" button in the KKBP panel, the baked material png will be loaded at the end too.

 ![image](https://raw.githubusercontent.com/FlailingFog/flailingfog.github.io/master/assets/images/mat1.png)